 It is our policy not to speculate on the future direction of interest rates.
-However, we enter into financial derivatives in order to seek mitigation of exposure to interest rate risks related to our interest-earning assets and interest-bearing liabilities.
+As part of our asset and liability management, however, we enter into financial derivatives to seek to mitigate exposure to interest rate risks related to our interest-earning assets and interest-bearing liabilities.
 We believe that these transactions, when properly structured and managed, may provide a hedge against inherent interest rate risk in our assets or liabilities and against risk in specific transactions.
 In such instances, we may protect our position through the purchase or sale of interest rate futures contracts for a specific cash or interest rate risk position.
 Other hedging transactions may be implemented using interest rate swaps, interest rate caps, floors, financial futures, forward rate agreements, and options on futures or bonds.
 Prior to considering any hedging activities, we seek to analyze the costs and benefits of the hedge in comparison to other viable alternative strategies.
 All hedges will require an assessment of basis risk and must be approved by the Bancorp or the Bank's Investment Committee.